-b. absences in excess of three days in a row will require a physician's statement.

-- 2. Death in the immediate family. - 3.
-Medical, dental, or other clinical appointment for the student. - a. for the time needed to make the visit to the doctor; b. parents should make every effort to schedule appointments outside the school day. - 4.
-Quarantine - 5.
-Student has to testify in court, pursuant to a subpoena or verified court appointment, or other absences authorized by state law. - 6.
-If a student becomes ill at school and is sent home by school officials, the date of absence may be considered a certified absence. - C. Prearranged excused/unexcused absences (holiday, vacation, family travel and religious holidays) - 1.
-The parent/guardian must write a letter to the principal prior to the first day of a family trip identifying the dates and places involved.
+- b. absences in excess of three days in a row will require a physician's statement. - 2.
+Death in the immediate family. - 3.
+Medical, dental, or other clinical appointment for the student. - a. for the time needed to make the visit to the doctor;b. parents should make every effort to schedule appointments outside the school day. - Quarantine - Student has to testify in court, pursuant to a subpoena or verified court appointment, or other absences authorized by state law. - 6.
+If a student becomes ill at school and is sent home by school officials, the date of absence may be considered a certified absence. - C. Prearranged excused/unexcused absences (holiday, vacation, family travel and religious holidays) - The parent/guardian must write a letter to the principal prior to the first day of a family trip identifying the dates and places involved.
 This letter must be approved by the principal. - 2.
 It is the child's responsibility to make up the missed work within the same number of days as the absence. - D. All other absences will be considered unexcused.
 Unexcused absences have a direct impact on student achievement.
-Therefore, students may not receive grades for work missed during the absence. - E. Students will be considered tardy if they are not in the classroom or accounted for at the beginning of the academic day. - F. Excessive absences and excessive tardies (ten or more days per semester) may be questioned by the principal even if there have been written parent/physician excuses.
-The procedure that will be followed when a student has accumulated absences is as follows: - 1.
-Fifth absence A letter may be sent to the parents informing them of the absence.
+Therefore, students may not receive grades for work missed during the absence. - E. Students will be considered tardy if they are not in the classroom or accounted for at the beginning of the academic day. - F. Excessive absences and excessive tardies (ten or more days per semester) may be questioned by the principal even if there have been written parent/physician excuses. - The procedure that will be followed when a student has accumulated absences is as follows: - 1.
+Fifth absence A letter may be sent to the parents informing them of the absence. - a.

-a.
 Students who exceed five absences in one semester, regardless of the nature of the absences, will be required to provide a doctors slip or obtain pre-approval for any additional absence for the remainder of the semester.
 Failure to meet these requirements will result in an unexcused absence.
-Ten or more unexcused absences will result in a report being filed with the Department of Child Services.

-- 2. Tenth absence A parent conference may be held. - 3.
-Fifteenth absence The student and parent may be requested to conference with the principal/school attendance officer, the Department of Child Services, and/or the Juvenile Probation Department. - 4.
+Ten or more unexcused absences will result in a report being filed with the Department of Child Services. - 2.
+Seventh absence A parent conference may be held and an attendance contract may be required. - 3.
+Ninth absence The student and parent shall, per Indiana Code, be requested to conference with the principal/school attendance officer, the Department of Child Services, and/or the Juvenile Probation Department.
+All absences over the limit are considered unexcused. - 4.
 Habitual Truant A "habitual truant" is defined as a student who has eleven (11) or more days of unexcused absences in one school year.
-The principal/attendance officer may meet with the student, parent, and an official from the Department of Child Services, and/or the Juvenile Probation Department, regardless of the total number of absences. - G. A student missing 10 or more days of instruction per semester may jeopardize his/her chances for promotion.
+The principal/attendance officer may meet with the student, parent, and an official from the Department of Child Services, and/or the Juvenile Probation Department, regardless of the total number of absences. - Habitual Absence Under IC 20-33-2-25, the "Superintendent or an attendance officer having jurisdiction shall report a child who is habitually absent from school in violation of this chapter to an intake officer of the juvenile court or the department of child services.
+The intake officer or the department of child services shall proceed in accord with IC 31-30- through IC 31-40.

+per semester may jeopardize his/her chances for promotion.